haondt/linktiles/README.md

 ## Contributing

 Contributions are welcome, but may be denied if I feel they don't fit the scope of the app.
-Please on PRs on [GitLab](https://gitlab.com/haondt/linktiles/).
+Please open PRs on [GitLab](https://gitlab.com/haondt/linktiles/).

 ## Development